Skip to main content

 CostCenter: "?*"

-• Under the spec section of the Policy, there is a an attribute validationFailureAction it tells Kyverno if the resource being validated should be allowed but reported Audit or blocked Enforce.
-Defaults to Audit, the example is set to Enforce.
+spec.validationFailureAction tells Kyverno if the resource being validated should be allowed but reported (Audit) or blocked (Enforce).
+The default is Audit, but in our example it is set to Enforce

-• The rules is one or more rules to be validated.
+The rules section contains one or more rules to be validated

-• The match statement sets the scope of what will be checked.
-In this case, it is any Pod resource.
+The match statement sets the scope of what will be checked.
+In this case, it's any Deployment resource

-• The validate statement tries to positively check what is defined.
-If the statement, when compared with the requested resource, is true, it is allowed.
-If false, it is blocked.
+The validate statement attempts to positively check what is defined.
+If the statement, when compared with the requested resource, is true, it's allowed.
+If false, it's blocked

-• The pattern object defines what pattern will be checked in the resource.
-In this case, it is looking for metadata.labels with CostCenter.
+The pattern object defines what pattern will be checked in the resource.
+In this case, it's looking for spec.template.metadata.labels with CostCenter — the pod template labels inside the Deployment spec

 ~$kubectl apply -f ~/environment/eks-workshop/modules/security/kyverno/simple-policy/require-labels-policy.yaml